Regional Executive Director

 Tom received his B.A. in History/Political Science and his Juris Doctorate from The University of Montana.
-In 1981 Tom accepted a position with the NWF and is currently Senior Director of Western Wildlife Conservation in NWF's Missoula, MT office.
+In 1981 Tom accepted a position with the National Wildlife Federation and is currently Regional Executive Director of the Northern Rockies, Prairies, and Pacific Regional Center.

 He also supervises the natural resource clinic program, run in cooperation with the University of Montana School of Law.
 Tom has participated on the Advisory Committee to the Congressional Office of Technology Assessment on coal leasing and the Hydro Assessment Steering Committee of the Northwest Power Planning Council.
 He is a past member of the Montana Environmental Quality Council and past-Chairman of the Missoula Solid Waste Task Force.